hjy1805/Kp_multicentre_hospitals/README.md

 ## Reference

+If you use this repository, please cite the corresponding publication (details to be added upon acceptance).

+---

-## Contacts
+## Contact

-For inquiries regarding this research, please contact:
+For questions, issues, or collaboration related to this repository, please contact:

-Jiayi Huang

-Email: jiayi.huang@kaust.edu.sa

-PhD student
+**Jiayi Huang, PhD Student**

-Infectious Disease Epidemiology Lab
+Infectious Disease Epidemiology Laboratory
 Biological and Environmental Science and Engineering (BESE) Division
 King Abdullah University of Science and Technology (KAUST)

+📧 **Email:** jiayi.huang@kaust.edu.sa